weaversa/cryptol-course/labs/cryptol-overview/overview.md

 10
 ```

-Inside of the Cryptol interpreter you can inspect the symbols, functions, and primitives that are defined within the current context using the `:browse` (or simply `:b`) command.
+In the Cryptol interpreter, you can inspect the symbols, functions, and primitives that are defined within the current context using the `:browse` (or simply `:b`) command.
 Doing so at the beginning of a fresh interpreter session will show you the list of built-ins and other information about the environment:

 ```haskell
 Main> :b